 - ruptured eardrum

 - chronic dizziness and feelings of unbalance (vertigo)

-You can decrease your risk of experiencing chronic barotrauma by taking antihistamines or decongestants before scuba diving or flying on a plane.
-Always check with your doctor before taking new medications.
+You can decrease your risk of experiencing chronic barotrauma by taking antihistamines (take the night before) or decongestants (nasal spray is the best choice) before scuba diving or flying on a plane.
+You should always check with your doctor and be aware of possible side effects before taking new medications.